jpatu001/rshell/README.md

 Added Pipe and IO Redirection(Under Tag: hw2).
 Supports `<` `>` `>>` `2>` or `2>>` for redirection.String Redirection like `cat <<< "cat"` works.

 Added `cd` command (Under Tag: hw3).
 It now supports `cd -` which changes the current directory to previous directory. `cd` takes you to home directory. `cd <path>` takes you to whatever path is specified. `^C`is now supported.
 This doesnt quit the rshell.
 So running rshell within rshell, one must use `exit` to exit of the second rshell.
+Also, cd has to be the first word in the command in order for it to work. ` cd` wont work, there should be any empty spaces in front.

 #Installation Guide
 ```